Lateralus138/hosts-compression-scripts/README.md

 #### PowerShell Compression - Steven Black's

+NOTE 1: This will eventually be replaced by a more universal generic script.
+I originally started this project with Steven's main hosts file in mind and so that's where my head was at at the time and writing a more universal script might be a bit more work (maybe not though, we'll see).

+NOTE 2: This script could take some time depending on your machine.
+Reason 1 being that this is a shell script and though PowerShell has come a long way it can't compare to a compiled binary (in C/C++ for example).
+Reason 2 being you are parsing hundreds of thousands (more or less) of URLS!
+If you weren't then you wouldn't need this script.

 This assumes you have already installed a custom hosts file from Mr. Black's repository and it is located in the appropriate directory as stated above.

 1. Download ```compress_steven_black_hosts.ps1``` from the current [Releases Page](https://github.com/Lateralus138/hosts-compression-scripts/releases) and place it anywhere you like.